Wednesday, November 4, 2020 · 16 min read

 A hydraulic pushing cylinder is used to crush the cabin in different directions.
 Sensor signals and online math calculations are needed during the test for operator monitoring and piloting.
 Dewesoft allows plotting all the signals and calculations, including video, synchronized, and provides a final validation criteria status.

 With more than 160 years of experience, Massey Ferguson is one of the world’s leading tractor brands and a force in the global harvesting business.
-Massey Ferguson has developed a wide range of agricultural vehicles and has a large share in the market across the world especially in Europe.
+Massey Ferguson has developed a wide range of agricultural vehicles and has a large share of the market across the world, especially in Europe.

 In 1847, Daniel Massey established a foundry and machine factory making some of the world's first mechanical threshers.
 In 1953, the company merged with the Ferguson Company to become Massey-Harris-Ferguson and in 1958, the name was shortened to Massey Ferguson, which for more than 60 years, has been the World’s dominant tractor brand.